saibannur123/FoodAPI/README.md

 This is a project where a responsive website was created using a REST API based on popular meals.

 # Description
+A website created using HTML, CSS, Javascript, and some jQuery.
+The user can type any meal of their interest in the search box, press enter, and get a list of all meals that contain the entered string.
+The user can click on any one of these meals, which directs them to a new page containing more information regarding the dish.

 # Screenshots